mprerana/DBMS_Project/Group_13/Readme.md

 User is required to bring necessary proofs at the time of enrollment.<br />
 If the user wants to update his details online, he needs to submit the respective proofs.<br />
-Once proofs are verified, the details are updated.<br />
+Once proofs are verified, the details are updated.<br /> `backup` folder is basically for backing up the database.<br />
+`data` folder is for saving the data.